 The next night I tried the in-house restaurant at the Posada which I had been told was the best in town by the local teacher I was working with.
 According to my friendly waiter, the best choices were the king crab, steak or the lamb.
 I went for the latter, wanting to relive my Ushuaia experiences, but was not impressed.
 Bland meat, with meagre gravy, stuffed with tasteless spinach and palm hearts and served with equally flavourless steamed pumpkin, potato, beans, carrot, peas and more very bitter spinach (all C/D).

 The house red; ‘Trapiche’ Malbec was also a big disappointment (C), the worst wine I’d had so far on this trip.
 Perhaps I made the wrong choices, or perhaps they’re not as good as they’re cracked up to be.

 If you take fourth right off Belgrano, down Leonardo Rosales, you will find lots of shops, including a chemists, and a tourist information (do they get any?) in Plaza Almirante Brown, about halfway down the street.

-Rio Grande is a town to come to do business but not to visit for leisure.
-Foodwise, they have great ingredients, but choose carefully as to how they are cooked.
+Rio Grande is a town to come to do business in but not to visit for leisure.
+Foodwise, they have great ingredients, but choose a preparation that requires the least cooking.